 Why isn't the company selling more tickets online?

-I set up interviews and online surveys to determine what factors could loyalty and encourage long-term business value.
-I also wanted to determine why current users left the website before reaching the sales portal.
-Some of the questions inquired about the customer's emotional connection to the company, the average number of online purchases made, and the affinity or aversion to the site's usability.
+Interviews and online surveys were utilized to determine which factors could build loyalty and encourage long-term business value.
+We also wanted to determine why current users left the website before reaching the sales portal.
+Additional questions inquired about the customer's emotional connection to the company, the average number of online purchases made, and the affinity or aversion to the site's usability.

 In total: 8 Interviews + 22 Survey responses